Back in the 20th century, marketing aspired to build champion brands

 only takes a batting average a little over .300 to be a league leader.
 But if you

-have a .300 success average at a factory, your investors will be demanding your head
+have a .300 success average at a factory, your investors will want your head on a

 Cost Efficiency